FGDES/libFAUDES/README.md

 The <i>main</i> branch of this repository is at least in a state to compile all default plug-ins and pass the test cases.
 It should be suitable for the devlopment of libFAUDES based applications.
 We add tags to <i>main</i> whenever the version (as specified in the file `VERSION`) number is incremented.
-In this event we typically validate in Linux, Mac OS amd Windows environments.
+In this event validate in Linux, Mac OS amd Windows environments via the GitHub provided action/workflow service.

 The <i>dev</i> branch is used for our ongoing development process.
 We typically only commit when test cases pass, but there may be temporally exceptions and we rarely validate in a